A few days ago, I featured a picture of an Anna Spiro room that I love.

 INTERIOR designer Anna Spiro has built her Brisbane store Black & Spiro into a successful international brand with a wallpaper line, a book deal and a popular blog - but she is still plagued by self-doubt.

-Anna Spiro can walk into a room and know what needs to be done.
+--------Anna Spiro can walk into a room and know what needs to be done.
 She exudes confidence and authority.
 Her eye for piecing together the many layers and textures to make a beautiful, sophisticated home is envied.

 Brisbane-based Spiro, who has established herself as a leading interior designer nationally and sparked the attention of style- setters abroad, is perhaps most at home in her cherished inner-Brisbane New Farm store, Black & Spiro.